MelbourneDeveloper/bloobit/README.md

 This is the [Bloc library](https://bloclibrary.dev/#/).
 It remains the most popular Bloc library, and I recommend it if you intend to follow the Bloc pattern.
 Bloobit is an experimental library, and I make no guarantees about using it in production yet.

 ### State
 We usually use immutable state, but there is no reason you can't use mutable state.
 Bloobit is agnostic about this.
-Bloobit is also agnostic about the type of state you use.
 Bloobit is just a wrapper around `setState()`.

 ```dart
 ///The immutable state of the app